African insurers in vogue as incomes rise

 Rapid economic growth in countries such as Ghana, Kenya and Nigeria has increased the number of people with money to spend on insurance to protect their wealth, while regulatory changes are encouraging the growth of domestic savings and pensions.

-Several major companies, including Swiss Re, Prudential and Sanlam, are buying insurers in Africa, with the focus on life and pensions products in the more economically advanced sub-Saharan countries.
+Several major companies, including Swiss Re SRENH.VX, Prudential (PRU.L) and Sanlam (SLMJ.J), are buying insurers in Africa, with the focus on life and pensions products in the more economically advanced sub-Saharan countries.

 Notwithstanding the challenges, the race is definitely on.
 David Hodnett, Barclays Africa's deputy CEO, told a banking conference in Johannesburg in November: "Every insurer that you look at has probably about five or six suitors."